rajeevram/venable-lab-summer-2018/agisoft/PART1.md

 # Part I – Generating Mosaics

+Create accurate digital mosaics of the transects by digitally stitching the overlapping pictures together.

 ## Photographing Transects

 Each transect on Tumamoc hill varies considerably in size.
 Generally, a transect that is 20 x 20 meters squared is captured in a series of 100–150 overlapping photos.
 A sample of 15 consecutive photos for a particular transect on a particular date is given in the transect folder.
 Each photo is taken in series, and a single photos overlaps about half (or less) of its area with its predecessor and successor, respectively.